 |Hardness||8 to 12 dGH|

 |Temperature||77 to 79 F (25 to 26 C)|

 Origin and Distribution

-The Blue Green Chromis fish is found in tropical and subtropical waters throughout the Indian Ocean and Pacific Ocean, including the Red Sea, Madagascar, Sri Lanka, Indonesia, the Philippines, Polynesia and the Hawaiian Islands, just to name a few.
+The Blue Green Chromis fish is found in tropical and subtropical waters throughout the Indian Ocean and Pacific Ocean, including the Red Sea, Madagascar, Sri Lanka, Indonesia, the Philippines, Polynesia and the Hawaiian Islands, just to name a few locations.
 Blue Green Chromis live in coral reef areas and lagoons where they school in groups.

 Colors and Markings

 The color of the Blue Green Chromis is a pale, shimmery light blue-green with an iridescent overlay.
 Male Blue Green Chromis will sometimes change colors during spawning—turning pale yellow—when they are ready to begin building a nest.
-Blue Green Chromis can grow to about four inches long, but juvenile Blue Green Chromis available for purchase range from about half an inch to about three inches long.
+Blue Green Chromis can grow to about four inches long, but juvenile Blue Green Chromis available for purchase at fish stores range from about half an inch to about three inches long.

 A relatively peaceful species, Blue Green Chromis should be kept in a small school.
 They can be kept with most other saltwater fish excluding large predatory fish that might eat the smaller Blue Green Chromis.
 When planning what fish to add to an aquarium, always add the most peaceful fish species first, working your way up to the most aggressive fish species you plan to keep.
 This helps limit fighting amongst fish due to territory issues.
 Be sure to check that your water chemistry values are appropriate for the different species before mixing fish as well.

 Blue Green Chromis may snack on tiny, juvenile invertebrates like shrimp and crabs, but will not bother larger invertebrates.
 These fish leave corals alone, so this species does well in reef tanks as well as fish only tanks.